Daniel-KM/Omeka-S-module-ModelViewer/README.md

 - Create a new item with the following metadata:
   - Title: Flight Helmet
   - License: Public domain
-  - Add this file as thumbnail of the item: https://github.com/KhronosGroup/glTF-Sample-Models/blob/master/2.0/FlightHelmet/screenshot/screenshot.jpg
+  - Add this file as thumbnail (not media) of the item: https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/FlightHelmet/screenshot/screenshot.jpg
-- Add all the files in the directory https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/FlightHelmet/glTF, starting with the file "FlightHelmet.bin".
+- Add all the files in the directory https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/FlightHelmet/glTF, starting with the file "FlightHelmet.gltf" or "FlightHelmet.bin".
+- Check that the media type for the file gltf is `model/gltf+json`.
 - Go to the public page of the item and watch it!

 Of course, it is simpler to use a spreadsheet with modules [Bulk Import] or [CSV Import].